 Justice Anthony Kennedy To Kick Off Inaugural Karsh Event

 “We are deeply honored that Justice Kennedy will launch our new Karsh Center for Law and Democracy,” Dean Risa Goluboff said.
-“We look forward to welcoming him back to the Law School and to learning from his longstanding efforts to strengthen democracy and the rule of law.”
+“We look forward to welcoming him back to the Law School and to learning from his longstanding efforts as an ambassador for democracy and the rule of law around the world.”

 Kennedy will be joined for the conversation by Rubenstein, who will interview the jurist about his legacy on the court.
 The interview will be recorded for national broadcast on PBS stations, and will also air as a stand-alone episode of “The David Rubenstein Show,” a Bloomberg series focused on conversations about leadership.

-Seating for the conversation, to be held 4:15 p.m. in Caplin Auditorium, will be available on a first-come, first-served basis to members of the Law School community.
-The event will follow a clear-bag policy, and doors will open at 3:30 p.m.
-Recording is not permitted.
+Seating for the conversation, to be held 2 p.m. in Caplin Auditorium, will be available on a first-come, first-served basis to members of the Law School community.
+The event will follow a clear-bag policy, and doors will open at 1:15 p.m.
+Recording and the use of electronic devices during the program is not permitted.

 Kennedy announced his retirement at the end of the Supreme Court’s last term.
 Following a career in private practice and as a law professor, among other roles, he was appointed to the U.S. Court of Appeals for the Ninth Circuit in 1975.
 President Ronald Reagan nominated him to the U.S. Supreme Court, and Kennedy took his seat in 1988.